CLOSE ×

 Start a mindfulness practice

-If you do this while sitting silently for a few minutes, just focusing on your breath, then that is mindful meditation.
+There are different ways of practising mindfulness.
+Try sitting silently for a few minutes, just focusing on your breath.
 When your mind wanders, which it will, gently bring it back to your breath.
 That non-judgmental practice is what meditation is all about.
-It originated in Buddhist tradition, but is now practised secularly by millions of people.
-Once you have a mindfulness meditation practice, it’s simple to add an element of gratitude to it.
+Once you have a mindfulness meditation practice, you can add an element of gratitude to it.

 Savour the world